xvzero/just_a_rather_very_intelligent_system/README.md

 Just A Rather Very Intelligent System (J.A.R.V.I.S) is a personal assistant that will search and play a song that the user requests through voice activation.

-Users can tell JARVIS to play/pause a song

 ### Functionality and MVP

 With JARVIS, users will be able to (with voice commands):